 This site was the first to be developed and locally known as “the banana” because of its shape.
 Before anything could be done the ground needed to be prepared.
 The grass was cut very short several times and eventually rotovated.
 Once this had been done, yellow rattle and a wildflower seed mixture were sown.
 Yellow rattle is an annual semi parasitic plant which helps to suppress the growth of faster growing grasses.
 The yellow rattle did well and Cornwall Council Highways are particularly interested in this.
 We are now trialling bluebells, foxgloves, oxeye daisies and primroses there.
 So far quite a few bluebells have become established.

 Gwarak Gwel an Mor, Gerrans

-This is the largest site we are working on at the moment.
 Following a pilot project in 2017 when a small section of this steeply sloping grassland at the entrance to the road was sown with wild flower seeds we are now managing a much larger area.

 Contractors cut the site at the beginning of October 2018 and tools were available for volunteers to use to help remove the cuttings and make a habitat pile.
 Removal is important to gradually reduce soil fertility and to open up space for any further sowing and for germination from the seed bank.